EphraimFriedman/Restaurant-review/part-2/README.md

 ### User Stories
 #### Current Site

-The application is a simple site where users can write posts.
-If a user wanted to write a post, here's the process.
+The application is a site where users can write posts.
+If a user wants to write a post, here's the process:

 User visits the site root.
 User fills out and submits the form.